AntoineKneib/CrohnBOOST/README.md

 ---

+## Support & Feedback

+If you encounter any issue, unexpected behavior, or installation problem, please do not hesitate to contact us.

+You can:
+- Open an issue on this GitHub repository
+- Or contact the author directly via email

+We actively welcome feedback to improve CrohnBOOST.

+---

 ## 🐛 Known Limitations

 - **Manual user input required**: Not fully automatic - requires centerline drawing and seed point placement